-There are many competing views out there about what it means to be ready for school.
-But here are my two cents on the topic:
+There are many competing views out there about what it means to be ready for Kindergarten.

-Problem solving skills are important both socially and in approaching new activities/skills.
+Problem-solving skills are important both socially and in approaching new and challenging activities/skills.
 Language skills are also important.
-When children are able to speak in full sentences they have an advantage.
-If they have a broad vocabulary, which comes from parents and teachers using new words throughout the day and in a variety of contexts and explaining to children what they mean, they also will have a greater level of success in Kindergarten.
+When children can speak in full sentences they have an advantage.
+If they have a broad vocabulary, which comes from parents and teachers using and explaining these unfamiliar words, they also will have a greater level of success in Kindergarten and beyond.